PEM--/rxbufferdownload/doc/api.md

 <!-- Start rxBufferDownload.coffee -->

-# A reactive binary asset downloader.
+# RxBufferDownload: A reactive binary asset downloader

 This class inherits from ReactiveVar.
 Downloads are performed using the XMLHttpRequest v2 method with a type